logicly-au/pmhc-mds-user-documentation/docs/data-extract.rst

 Dates explained for Data Extract
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Data Extract dates are based on the Client's Service Contact dates for the PMHC MDS.
+The Data Extract dates are based on the dates of the client’s data in the PMHC MDS.
+Dates are included in the Service Contact, Collection Occasion and Intake records.

-The default data extract file will include all service contacts that have been recorded within the date range of the request, the associated client and episode and measures records.
+The default data extract file will include all service contacts, collection occasions and intakes that have been recorded within the date range of the request, and the associated client, episode, measure and universal aftercare data records.

 It will not include any records that are outside the date range of the request.

 .. _data-extract-specification:

 Data Extract Specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+An extract in the core data specification or one of the current extension data specifications should meet most needs to review current data or re-upload modified data.
+The ‘Include data from all specifications’ (or META format) option should only be used when there is a specific requirement for all specifications, both core and extension data (current and historic).

 .. contents::
    :local: